The Prompt Doesn't Matter as Much as You Think

 Complete final revisions.
 Submit EA/ED by October 25th (buffer before Nov 1).

-Truth Bomb: Students who start essays in October write worse essays than students who start in July— not because they're less talented, but because quality requires iteration.
+Practical reality: Students who start essays in October usually have less room to revise than students who start in July.
+Quality requires iteration.
 Give yourself time for 4+ revisions.

 Preview the Complete Guide